fr0gsite/CommunityIPFSServer/README.md

 - Docker and Docker Compose
 - SSL certificates (for HTTPS)
-- Antelope blockchain account and private key
+- Fr0g blockchain account on which this ⚠️ [Smart Contract is deployed](https://github.com/fr0gsite/IPFSServerContract) ⚠️
 - SMTP server (optional, for email notifications)

 ## 🛠️ Installation